YashMelkani/unet-mae-seg/README.md

 ## Future Work

-I am currently working on replicating this work with Vision Transformers.
-I also need to do the following
+I am currently working on replicating this work with Vision Transformers following *Hiera: A Hierarchical Vision Transformer without the Bells-and-Whistles* (Ryali et al., 2023) I also need to do the following

+- scale lr with n_gpus (lr should be param in config)
+- integrate new data balancing approach in MAEHeartDataset
-- Integrate argparser for train.py
+- train with elastic deform augmentation for longer
-- Ablation study at some point
-- Create some cool animations...
+- create animations...